From Kabul to Pancake Court: Afghan evacuee children bond online over Ivy and Bean books

 She keeps notes on words the group has had trouble with — such as “plunge” or “cul-de-sac” — and posts them with definitions on the website, which also links to a Spotify playlist with the Afghan children’s song choices.
 So far, the “Frozen” movie soundtrack, Olivia Rodrigo, Taylor Swift and BTS have made the cut.

 Some of the members who don’t know much English are content to let the others read.
-One boy who knows English whispers the words into his younger brother’s ear, who then repeats them out loud.
+One boy who knows English whispers the words into the ear of his younger brother, who then repeats them out loud.

 Most of the children endured days of hardship while their families attempted to escape Kabul, often after a phone call from someone at NASEM alerting them that they’d have to try to get inside the airport on their own.

-Hamid Asady — a former engineer for the Afghan National Army whose daughter Maliha, 7, participates in the group from their home in Rwanda — described leading his family of five through a canal flooded with human waste that ran parallel to the Kabul airport grounds to reach U.S. service members stationed at the entrance gate.
+Hamid Asady — a former engineer on Afghan National Army projects whose daughter Maliha, 7, participates in the group from their home in Rwanda — described leading his family of five through a canal flooded with human waste that ran parallel to the Kabul airport grounds to reach U.S. service members stationed at the entrance gate.

 Faced with disappearances, beatings and intimidation, Afghanistan women’s rights activists go quiet in the streets.